ghi-electronics/Documentation/software/tinyclr/tutorials/http-https.md

 ```

-Secure connections similarly work, through the built in [TLS](tls.md) support.
+Secure connections work in a similar way through built in [TLS](tls.md) support.

-HTTPS can also be used to send data to a cloud, such as [Azure](azure.md).
+HTTPS can also be used to send data to the cloud computing services such as [Azure](azure.md).